Timeline: JD.com CEO's fateful journey to Minnesota

-(Reuters) - Richard Liu, the billionaire chief executive of JD.com Inc (JD.O), traveled to Minneapolis from China in late August for a doctor of business administration program at the University of Minnesota.
+(Reuters) - Richard Liu, the billionaire chief executive of JD.com Inc, traveled to Minneapolis from China in late August for a doctor of business administration program at the University of Minnesota.
 It ended with an allegation of rape and a criminal investigation.

 Here is a timeline of key events that occurred around the night of the alleged rape and its immediate aftermath.